JosephLai241/JosephLai241/README.md

 ## Additional Projects

 I learn a new language best by creating something with it.
 All of these projects are the result of my learning Python, Rust, or Go.
 I created these programs so that I could use them myself; I use these tools very frequently, if not daily.
 I put them on GitHub because I think others may benefit from them as well.
-I've listed some of these projects in the sections below.

 ### `The Struggle`